jacoscaz/instant-relay/README.md

 ## Features

 - **Typed**.
 This is a TypeScript project.
 No need to install external typings.
+(Examples and tests are in js)
 - **Pluggable** nodes.
 You chose which modules to include in your project, Instant Relay provides just the API to allow easy inter-module communication.
 - **Fast** inter-module communication provided by the very performant [fastq](https://www.npmjs.com/package/fastq) module.
 - Full **back-pressure management** along the chain of connected modules.